Metrakit/clappr-comment-plugin/README.md

 - iconFont : (string) the font for the icons
 - pointerColor : the color of the cursors on the seekbar
 - enablePicture : (boolean) availability to add pictures in the comments
-- texts : Multiple texts to translate
+- texts : multiple texts to translate